 By Bob George

 For the last few years, dealers have put significant focus into how best to bridge the online and in-store consumer experiences into a singular, cohesive shopping journey.
 Progressive dealers have embraced capabilities such as automotive digital retailing, personalization, reputation management, and service department marketing in an attempt to move as much of the in-store process online.
 These tools save consumers time at the dealership and build trust through transparency and shopper-centric online experiences.

 But what happens when the in-store experience is put on pause for the foreseeable future?

-As consumers hunker down in their homes, it’s imperative that dealers take a serious look at moving more and more of their shopping experience online, allowing consumers to prepare for purchase from the safety of their own homes.
+As consumers hunker down in their homes, it’s imperative that dealers take a serious look at moving more and more of their shopping experience online to generate automobile leads, allowing consumers to prepare for purchase from the safety of their own homes.
 Whether valuing their trade-

 Two capabilities that enable dealers to answer consumers’ critical questions online are Digital Retailing and website personalization.
 Personalizing the website with relevant and timely offers drive shoppers into the digital retailing experience.
 And digital retailing enables consumers to complete more of the shopping process online and at home – something that will become more important even when COVID-19 passes.